 Considering that they make zero effort to disguise the fact that they’re producing unauthorised Doctor Who videos (not even changing the characters’ names like the BBV used to), it’s peculiar that the cruise crew are suddenly being so coy about referencing the revived series, having Clifford cut off the question before Harriet’s name can be mentioned.
 Perhaps this reticence was unconsciously, intuitively inherited from other wilderness-era Doctor Who spin-offs – for instance, Big Finish, who didn’t acquire the rights to include revived-series elements in their audio dramas until 2015.
 The Sci-Fi Sea Cruise had no more claim to the classic series than the new, but perhaps they just didn’t quite have the nerve to be the ones who crossed that boundary first.

 The most obvious mistake in The Pair o’ Docs Paradox (if not the biggest) is its title, which, as well as being an awful pun, promises a multi-Doctor story it utterly fails to deliver.
 The Seventh Doctor cutaways aren’t ideal, but at least they’re new live-action material featuring the real McCoy as the Doctor.
 No, the problem is that the crew take their “Green Death sequel” brief too far, and attempt to weave the Third Doctor into the story… despite Jon Pertwee being ten years dead.
 Clifford’s mobile rings, an image of Pertwee displayed on its screen.
 (Helpfully, the phone’s display indicates that the story is set on 14 December 2006.)
 He answers it and begins to converse with the Doctor as if using Skype, telling him he’s about to present his new “Nuthutch Amazon fungus hybrid”, with the Doctor’s modifications, to the WHO; this will hopefully provide a safe alternative to Global Technologies’s dangerous biotech.
 How is the other side of this conversation depicted, you ask?
 With a tight close-up of the phone (now a different make and model…), showing desperately edited footage of Pertwee on a talk show, being interviewed about something completely unrelated to the plot.
 “Who are you suggesting?” asks Pertwee, clearly not in character.
 “We’re getting very upset about it”, he continues vaguely, while Clifford’s stilted dialogue attempts to weave these incoherent fragments into something resembling a conversation.
 “It’s a great challenge and enormously rewarding when it’s good, and that exists, of course, abroad, but it no longer exists in England”, concludes the Doctor, who is pointedly not even looking at the camera.
 “Yes, indeed”, replies Clifford as Bevan dies inside.
+Like the audio play Zagreus, which features an incomprehensible cameo constructed from dialogue Pertwee recorded for the fan film Devious, it seems that the entire point here is to add non-show material to the story when show material would have worked much better.
 It’s terrible, but you have to admire the sheer nerve, right down to crediting Pertwee for his “special ghost appearance”.
-(Since they know each other, the video must take place between The Green Death and Planet of the Spiders from the Doctor’s perspective.)
+(Since they know each other, the call must take place between The Green Death and Planet of the Spiders from the Doctor’s perspective.)

 In a flimsy attempt to keep both Doctors involved in the story, we see several more conversations between the Seventh Doctor and the Brigadier, but only the Brigadier’s side.
 The Brigadier sends his technician sidekick to search Global Technologies room and retrieve one of their Modules.
 It turns out that they’re little dome-like robots that buzz along the floor on green spheres – she snatches away one which was moving ominously towards a woman, who turns to smile stupidly after her.
 (The cruise extras are never good, but this one takes the biscuit/cake.)